 - Sergeant Gutter's "Crank That Artichoke", a funny parody of "Crank That Soulja Boy".

 - "Terrible in Terra Belle" is designed to be dreadful autotune shlock and a sign of how far Thugnificent has fallen from grace, but it manages to be pretty catchy and well-produced out-of-universe.
 Notably, it becomes Thugnificent's Leitmotif after this episode.

 - During Robert's nightmare about Stinkmeaner, Stinkmeaner's Catchphrase "BITCH-ASS NYUGGA!" gets remixed into a rap song that plays in the background.

-- This tune that plays when Huey and Riley fight George and Esmeralda (two members of the Hateocracy trio).
-It's just plain awesome.
+- This tune that plays when Huey and Riley fight George and Esmeralda (two members of the Hateocracy trio) is just plain awesome.

-- And this tune that plays when Bushido Brown has a climatic battle against the Hateocracy.
-It sounds just as (if not more) epic.
+- This tune that plays when Bushido Brown has a climactic battle against the Hateocracy sounds just as (if not more) epic.